Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 You will pass several pretty riverside villages including Upavon, Amesbury and Upper and Lower Woodford.|

 There are fine views of Salisbury Plain and a series of picturesque riverside pubs if you're in need of refreshment.
-There is also an abundance of water loving wildlife to look out for.
+View Full Details>>

 |Salisbury Country Way||61 miles (98 km)||A super circular walk through the countryside around Salisbury.
-The walk visits the ancient stone circles at Stonehenge, Compton Park, Downton and also includes a lovely riverside stretch along the River Avon.
+The walk visits the ancient stone circles at Stonehenge, Compton Park, Downton and includes a lovely riverside stretch along the River Avon.
 You'll also pass through the delightful Martin Down Nature Reserve.
 This beautiful nature reserve on the Hampshire/Dorset border consists of 350 hectares of unspoiled chalk downland with a variety of flora and fauna.|